gunhanb/guenhan/content/publication/titePK_sequential/index.md

 # Summary.
 An optional shortened abstract.
-summary: We developed a method to analysze phase I dose-escalation trials with mutiple schedules.
+summary: We developed a method to analyse phase I dose-escalation trials with multiple schedules.

 tags: [Phase I dose-escalation trials, Stan]